20th Century Studios: Marvin Davis and Rupert Murdoch

+20th Century Fox acquired a 20% stake in film production company New Regency in September 1997, and as part of the deal became their distributor for the next 15 years, with the deal later being renewed past 2012.
+Regency previously had a distribution deal with Warner Bros.
+Pictures and intended to renew this deal, but talks between the two parties broke down in July 1997.
+In 2015, Warner's distribution rights to most of the pre-Fox Regency films expired, and 20th Century Fox subsequently became the new distributor for these films, despite these films still having the Warner Bros. opening logo.

 In February 1998, following the success of Fox Animation Studios' first film Anastasia, Fox Family Films changed its name to Fox Animation Studios and dropped its live action production. which would be picked up by other production units.
 The actual Fox Animation Studios would become a division of the formerly-named Fox Family Films, being referred to as the Phoenix studio.
-However, Fox Animation Studios in Los Angeles would be renamed to Twentieth Century Fox Animation between 1998 and 1999.
+However, Fox Animation Studios in Los Angeles would be renamed to 20th Century Fox Animation between 1998 and 1999.
 The Phoenix studio would face financial problems, eventually with Fox laying off 300 of the nearly 380 people who worked at the Phoenix studio to "make films more efficiently".
 After the box-office failure of Titan A.E., Fox Animation Studios would shut down on June 26, 2000.
 Their last film set to be made would have been an adaptation of Wayne Barlowe's illustrated novel Barlowe's Inferno, and was set to be done entirely with computer animation.
 Another film they would have made was The Little Beauty King, an adult animated film directed by Steve Oedekerk, which would have been a satire of the films from the Disney Renaissance.
 It would predate Shrek (2001).

 Chris Wedge, film producer Lori Forte, and Fox Animation executive Chris Meledandri presented Fox with a script for a comedy feature film titled Ice Age.
 Studio management pressured staff to sell their remaining shares and options to Fox on the promise of continued employment on feature-length films.
 The studio moved to White Plains, New York and started production on Ice Age.
 As the film wrapped, Fox, having little faith in the film, feared that it might bomb at the box office.
 Fox terminated half of the production staff and tried unsuccessfully to find a buyer for the film and the studio.
 Instead, Ice Age was released by Fox in conjunction with Twentieth Century Fox Animation on March 15, 2002, to critical and commercial success, receiving a nomination for an Academy Award for Best Animated Feature at the 75th Academy Awards in 2003.
 Ice Age would spawn a franchise and bolster Blue Sky into producing feature films and becoming a household name in feature animation.